Tools

 What is the cheapest payroll software in Canada?

-Wagepoint is the cheapest among the four platforms we recommend at $20/month base + $4 per employee per pay run.
-For a 5-person business on monthly payroll, the all-in cost is approximately $40/month.
-Humi's payroll add-on starts at around $5 per employee per month, which can be cheaper on a per-employee basis but requires the underlying HR platform subscription.
+Wagepoint and Payworks are the cheapest of the platforms we recommend.
+Wagepoint Solo is $20/month + $4 per employee, so a 5-person business on monthly payroll runs about $40/month.
+Payworks is $20.90/month + $2 per employee, which can work out cheaper as your headcount grows.
 There are free alternatives like the CRA's own payroll deductions calculator, but none of them handle T4 filing, ROE submission, or direct deposit, so the time cost dwarfs the software savings.

 Wagepoint vs Humi: which is better?